Light and airy photography is a style with low contrast and soft colors. Learn what to know for shooting beautiful light and airy pictures.

 Then, the distance between the camera and the subject must be less than the subject and the background.

 Soft and pastel colors make a photo light and airy.
 So, focus on using light and neutral backgrounds.

 Avoid backgrounds with deep shadows, high contrast, and texture.

 White walls, trees, fields, the sky, and minimalistic landscapes are excellent backgrounds.

 The background affects the look and feel of the image, so choose a good one.

 Balance the exposure

-The goal is to capture a bright photograph with little-to-no contrast and soft shadows.
-So, balance the exposure.
+The goal is not to overexpose.
+Instead, you must capture a bright photo with low contrast and soft shadows.

 How to edit light and airy photos